 See the following sections for additional information about Vault features.Postini features included with Vault

 These features already exist in Vault and are ready for you to use today.

 |Postini feature||Vault feature|

-Search for and export your organization's email for eDiscovery and compliance purposes.
+Search for and export messages in Gmail for eDiscovery and compliance purposes.